-1. Cut plastic
+1. Cut out Plastic

-4. Sustainable fashion
+4. Sustainable Fashion

 5. Switch to Menstrual Cups

-6. Switch to Bamboo-made products.
+6. Switch to Bamboo-Made Products

-There is a local brand called "Urban Earthlings'' that sells many eco-friendly products, such as a bamboo toothbrushes.
-It is better to use bamboo toothbrushes, which are as effective as any manual toothbrush on the market without requiring you to put plastic in your mouth twice or three times per day.
+There is a local brand called "Urban Earthlings'' that sells many eco-friendly products, such as bamboo toothbrushes.
+It is better to use bamboo toothbrushes, which are as effective as any regular toothbrush on the market without requiring you to put plastic in your mouth twice or three times per day.

-7. Reusable beauty products
+7. Reusable Beauty Products

 There is a local brand called "Last Object," and they created reusable Q-tips as well as other eco-friendly products.